 mtDNA Genetic Cousins

-If you purchase an mtDNA test through Family Tree DNA,you will get a list of genetic cousins.
-Most matches don’t mean much, however, since the common ancestors may have lived thousands of years ago.
+If you purchase an mtDNA test through Family Tree DNA, you will get a list of genetic cousins.
+Your matches may not be helpful for genealogy, however, since the common ancestors may have lived hundreds or even thousands of years ago.

 Due to the fact that female surnames typically change every generation, finding a common ancestor can also be a lot more difficult than with Y-DNA testing.